AElfProject/AElf/docs/INTEROPERABILITY.md

 cross-chain transactions can be formalized as below:

 1. A transaction happens on the sidechain A.
-2. Sidechain A sends a message to the ‘mainchain’ in order to record this transaction with minimal required information on the '**mainchain**', i.e. the merkle root simply.
+2. A Node of side-chain A sends a message to the 'mainchain' in order to record this transaction with minimal required information on the '**mainchain**', i.e. the merkle root + block header which is unforgeable.
 3. Sidechain A actively makes a function call to the corresponding method from another sidechain B with a proof — i.e. the merkle proof.
 4. The method in sidechain B tries to verify the proof on the '**mainchain**' that both side-chain trust, and execute the corresponding actions if verified valid.